vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > Go to now, ye rich men, weep and howl for your miseries that shall come upon you. *Your riches are corrupted*, and your garments are motheaten.
 Your gold and silver is cankered; and the rust of them shall be a witness against you, and shall eat your flesh as it were fire.
 Ye have heaped treasure together for the last days.
 Behold, the *hire of the labourers who have reaped down your fields, which is of you kept back by fraud, crieth*: and the cries of them which have reaped are entered into the ears of the Lord of sabaoth.
 Ye have lived in pleasure on the earth, and been wanton; ye have nourished your hearts, as in a day of slaughter.
 {% ct 'James 5:1-5' %}

 The gap between rich and poor, coupled with corruption, fraud, and disputes between employers and workers, will continue to widen as we draw nearer to the coming of Christ.
-As the Holy Spirit is repeatedly resisted and withdrawn, people are left to the control of their carnal nature, whose chief aim has always been self-preservation and self-exaltation.
+As the Holy Spirit is repeatedly resisted and withdrawn, people are left to the control of their carnal nature, whose chief aim has always been preservation and exaltation of self.

 ## What is one of the positive signs?

 > And *this gospel of the kingdom shall be preached in all the world* for a witness unto all nations; and then shall the end come.
 {% ct 'Matthew 24:14' %}

-With the rapid advancement in communication technology over the past few decades—such as television, radio, and the internet—the gospel is now being preached in the remotest corners of the globe.
-What once seemed an impossible task is now a reality!
-The Bible teaches that religious revivals, both [genuine](/posts/prophecy/usa.md#will-there-be-a-genuine-revival) and [counterfeit](/posts/prophecy/usa.md#will-there-be-a-false-religious-revival), will spread across the world and religious discussions will take center stage [on national levels](/posts/prophecy/usa.md) just prior to Christ’s return.
-Religion, generally, and the enforcement of God’s law, specifically, will be on everyone’s mind.
+With the rapid advancement of communication technology over the past decades—such as television, radio, and the internet—the gospel is now being preached to even the remotest corners of the globe.
+What once seemed an impossible task has now become a reality.
+The Bible teaches that religious revivals—both [genuine](/posts/prophecy/usa.md#will-there-be-a-genuine-revival) and [counterfeit](/posts/prophecy/usa.md#will-there-be-a-false-religious-revival)—will spread across the world, and religious discussions will take center stage, resonating through the legislative halls and judicial courtrooms of nations just prior to Christ’s return.
+Religion in general, and the enforcement of God’s law in particular, will be on everyone’s mind.

 ## What is God’s desire for the human race?